Davidj361/SteamGroupFilterGames/README.md

 Note: This is buggy as it was just released.
 So try reloading/refreshing the page on the members tab if you don't see the filter bar, it's a common occurence but will get fixed eventually.

+Note: If you're worried about this stealing your information, you can always use steam groups while not logged in.
+I'm planning to create a website that does the functionality later.

 ##Installation
 Link: ['steamgroupfiltergames.user.js' CLICK HERE TO INSTALL](https://raw.githubusercontent.com/Davidj361/SteamGroupFilterGames/master/steamgroupfiltergames.user.js)